bababa100/Project-2/README.md

 Models:  Associated One to many album (artist, title) seller (name, albums)
-Views: Different views to create,show, delete, update a database of sellers and albums.
+Views: Different views to create, show, delete, update a database of sellers and albums.
 Controllers: Controllers for both album and seller to setup routing.

 User Stories: